 Example Walkthrough

-workflow is currently being used in neuroimaging labs at a number of institutions
+The CuBIDS workflow is currently being used in neuroimaging labs at a number of institutions

 including University of Pennsylvania, Children’s Hospital of Philadelphia, the Child Mind Institute,

 and University of Minnesota’s Masonic Institute for the Developing Brain.
-To demonstrate the utility of

-, here we apply the software to a small example dataset that is included in our Github repo.
+here we apply the software to a small example dataset that is included

 This example dataset does not contain any PHI.